dnd-kit/docs/api-documentation/context-provider/README.md

 #### Announcements

-Use the `announcements` prop to customize the screen reader announcements that are announced in the live region when draggable items are picked up, moved over droppable regions, and dropped.
+Use the `accessibility.announcements` prop to customize the screen reader announcements that are announced in the live region when draggable items are picked up, moved over droppable regions, and dropped.

 The default announcements are: